SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Using the Difﬁculties and
 Modiﬁers

-Unless otherwise stated, all listed modiﬁers are to the diﬃculty.
+Unless otherwise stated, all listed modiﬁers are to the difficulty.
 Modiﬁers may be cumulative, depending on the situation -- the tenser they are, the more important the minutia become.
 The associated attributed is listed after the skill name.

 Metaphysics Skills

-Descriptions and diﬃculties for Metaphysics skills are found in its own chapter.
+Descriptions and difficulties for Metaphysics skills are found in its own chapter.

 Combat Skills (Agility, Mechanical)
 Skills covered: brawling, dodge, ﬁrearms, melee combat, missile weapons, gunnery, throwing
-See the “Combat” chapter for the diﬃculty to use combat skills.
+See the "Combat" chapter for the difficulty to use combat skills.
 For throwing, see also that skill’s entry in this chapter.

 Information Skills (Knowledge)